hsaunders0788/gameontext.github.io/_posts/2017-07-18-room-on-a-chip.md

 Game On (http://gameontext.org/) is a fun little text adventure written using a Microservice architecture.
 It's also extensible, allowing users to write their own 'Rooms' (locations within the text adventure world), that run as Microservices, in the cloud, on their own systems, etc.

 I've played with Arduino's and Raspberry Pi's, and similar for quite some time.
-I tried having an Arduino read data from a Floppy Drive, which was fun, and ultimately led to http://hackaday.com/2012/03/31/floppy-autoloader-takes-the-pain-out-of-archiving-5000-amiga-disks/ From there, I ended up moving on from Arduino to the Maple, then from there to a Teensy 3.0, and most recently, a rather fun little collection of boards based around a Chip known as the ESP8266 (https://en.wikipedia.org/wiki/ESP8266)
+I tried having an Arduino read data from a Floppy Drive, which was fun, and ultimately led to  [a crazy floppy disk autoloader](http://hackaday.com/2012/03/31/floppy-autoloader-takes-the-pain-out-of-archiving-5000-amiga-disks/).
+From there, I ended up moving on from Arduino to the Maple, then from there to a Teensy 3.0, and most recently, a rather fun little collection of boards based around a Chip known as the [ESP8266](https://en.wikipedia.org/wiki/ESP8266)

 ![esp8266 board](http://bit.ly/2tAIOE8)
 <!-- http://www.my-iota.com/Development%20boards/Witty%20Cloud%20(GizWits)%20-%20ESP8266%20Development%20Board/Witty%20Cloud%20(GizWits)%20-%20ESP8266%20Development%20Board_files/image002.jpg -->